 Saint Martin (Overseas Collectivity, France)

 Saint Maarten’s economy is based on a single sector of activity – tourism – on which nearly 70 per cent of jobs (direct and indirect) depend.
-The government has acknowledged the need to re-open as quickly as possible to prevent falling into an economic collapse.

 France has the final decision on Gibbs’ request, yet he notes a disparity between the economy of France and the French Overseas Territories.